DavldMA/Gigantix/README.md

 ---

-For issues, feature requests, or contributions, feel free to [open an issue on GitHub](https://github.com/DavldMA/Gigantix/issues).
+For issues, feature requests, contributions or just recomendations, feel free to [open an issue on GitHub](https://github.com/DavldMA/Gigantix/issues).